 Happening Now

-The Immediate-Priority Repairs project is now wrapping up.
-We are 95% complete with the structural repairs that started in the Fall of 2023 at the Wall Street, Rankin Avenue and Harrah's Cherokee Center parking garages.
-Pending budget approval in the new fiscal year that begins July 1st, the next phase of prioritized repairs--focused around the leaning, sealing and waterproofing of the concrete and steel surfaces--is scheduled for the later half of 2024.
+The structural repairs that started in the fall of 2023 at the Wall Street, Rankin Avenue and Harrah’s Cherokee Center parking garages are now complete.
+Pending budget approval in the new fiscal year beginning July 1st, the next phase of prioritized repairs is scheduled for the later half of 2024.
+These High-Priority Repair projects will focus on the cleaning, sealing and waterproofing of the concrete and steel surfaces.

 live